-The President of the French Fifth Republic is indeed the only person in Europe who can freely activate a nuclear weapon.
+The President of the French Fifth Republic is in fact the only person in Europe who is free to activate a nuclear weapon.
 It is true that the British Prime Minister also possesses this power, in theory.
-But his vectors (submarines and missiles), his tests, and therefore his nuclear weapons are dependent on American technology.
-And if, on paper, he can decide to use them alone, in actuality it is much harder to do so without the agreement of Washington.
-However, in all their disdain for a Britain too tied to the Americans to be the complete master of its own nuclear weapons, the French forget what they owe to the British: the French H-bomb.
+But his means (submarines and missiles), his tests, and therefore his nuclear weapons are dependent on American technology.
+And although, on paper, he can decide to use them alone, in actuality it is much harder to do so without the agreement of Washington.
+However, in their disdain for a Britain too tied to the Americans to be complete master of its own nuclear weapons, the French forget what they owe to the British: the French H-bomb.

 It was developed by the Americans Edward Teller and Stanislaw M. Ulman [sic for Stanislaw Ulam], who perfected the Teller-Ulman [sic for Teller-Ulam] procedure.
 This used the X-rays emitted by the explosion of a small A-bomb to compress the elements tritium, lithium, deuterium, etc. in a thermoclear combustion and take it to fusion.
 The physicist Andrei Sakharov imagined a similar procedure for the Russian bomb, and the British had followed the same course.
-But at the end of the 1960s, French atomic scientists still did not know of any of this work and had to rediscover the procedure.
-It was long, it was expensive, and the head of state was stamping his feet in impatience.
+But at the end of the 1960s, French atomic scientists still did not know any of this work and had to rediscover the procedure.
+The search was long, it was expensive, and the head of state was stamping his feet in impatience.

-Once France was in possession of the A-bomb, De Gaulle could not wait for the nation to go up one gear and acquire the famous H-bomb.
+Once France was in possession of the A-bomb, De Gaulle could not wait for the nation to go up a gear and acquire the famous H-bomb.
 The first American bomb of this type, Ivy Mike (10.4 megatons, or 600 times more powerful than the Hiroshima bomb), had exploded on the atoll of Eniwetok in November 1952.
 Then, in August 1953, the Russians exploded their first H-bomb, perfected by Sakharov, who many

 While De Gaulle pressed the teams of the CEA [Commissariat à l'énergie atomique, the French atomic energy agency], the nucléocrates were having trouble.
-Not only could they not manage to find a solution, but the Élysée Palace [equivalent of White House] found that they were reluctant and dragging their feet.
-This was not wrong!
-Feeling little affinity for this project, they considered that the A-bomb France already possessed was already quite powerful enough.
-They were in agreement with the military men, who were just as unenthusiastic about nuclear weapons, that it was scarcely useful to acquire a weapon that could kill an enemy a thousand times, when it is already possible to kill him a hundred times.
+Not only were they not managing to find a solution, but the Élysée Palace [equivalent of White House] found that they were reluctant and dragging their feet.
+This was not wrong.
+Feeling little affinity for the project, they believed that the A-bomb France already possessed was quite powerful enough already.
+They agreed with the military men, who were just as unenthusiastic about nuclear weapons.
+It was scarcely useful to acquire a weapon that could kill an enemy a thousand times when it is already possible to kill him a hundred times.

-Charles de Gaulle found himself a scapegoat, Alain Peyrefitte, his Minister for Research and Atomic and Space Affairs from January 1966 to April 1967.
-Just after having named him, the General browbeat him until the minister, as he recounts in his book Le Mal français, avowed the dishonorable truth.
-The engineers were stumbling, they were stuck, they couldn't do it: the H-bomb seemed to be beyond their capability within the timeframe fixed by the head of state in 1968.
+Charles de Gaulle found a scapegoat, Alain Peyrefitte, his Minister for Research and Atomic and Space Affairs from January 1966 to April 1967.
+Having just named him, the General began to browbeat him until the minister, as he recounts in his book Le Mal français, avowed the dishonorable truth.
+The engineers were stumbling, they were stuck, they couldn't do it: the H-bomb seemed to be beyond their capability within the timeframe fixed by De Gaulle in 1968.
 Officially, Peyrefitte solved the problem by naming an exceptional man, Robert Dautray, to the head of the H-bomb research group.
-Legend has it that Dautray knew how to put the teams to work, and that they then miraculously found the way to the bomb.
+Legend has it that Dautray knew how to put teams to work, and that they then miraculously discovered how to make the bomb.
 The truth, which hides a very big secret, is a little different!

 William Cook was one of the fathers of the British H-bomb, and had worked for years at the Atomic Weapons Establishment, the equivalent of the DAM (Direction des applications militaires) of the CEA.
 His French conversation partner, General André Thoulouze, was not a technician and did not understand much of what his new English friend was telling him, except that he said he was ready to help the French, gratis pro deo [free for God].
 Thoulouze gave an account of these conversations to Henri Coleau, the head of the BIRS (Bureau information et renseignement scientifique), the private information service of the CEA.
 The conversations with Cook continued, but Cook never provided the French with any document.
 He recounted and explained in simple terms, and André Thoulouze retranscribed everything afterwards.
 The information the scientist was delivering was crucial: the path to follow to succeed in exploding the H-bomb was that of the Teller-Ulman method, which the French were not aware of: the famous compression by X-rays.

 Another nuclear secret, from the Chirac era this time: from 1995 onwards, he had teams working on a rapprochement with the British in this domain.
-Which went far: on November 2, 1996, Jacques Chirac and John Major publicly declared in London, "We do not imagine a situation in which the vital interests of one of our two countries, France and the United Kingdom, could be threatened without the vital interests of the others being threatened too."
-After this declaration, the chiefs of staff met, scenarios were elaborated and war games carried out, until there was a roadblock: the integration of the British dissuasive force with the American system was such that British autonomy was very much affected...The French President, as for him, has no one to answer to...
-The bomb is all his!
+These went to some lengths.
+In November 2, 1996, Jacques Chirac and John Major publicly declared in London, "We do not imagine a situation in which the vital interests of one of our two countries, France and the United Kingdom, could be threatened without the vital interests of the other being threatened too."
+After this declaration, the chiefs of staff met, scenarios were elaborated and war games carried out, until there was a roadblock: the British dissuasive force was so integrated with the American one that British autonomy was very much affected.

 * Marcel Duval, À la recherche d'un "secret d'État", in Défense nationale, August-September 2004.